spielplatzbr/carolina/README.md

 ## Safe amount input

 Refer to `amountInput.tsx` if amount input is needed.
-It makes sure thatthe string with the amount value is pure (see `useAmount.ts` as well).
+It makes sure that the string with the amount value is pure (see `useAmount.ts` as well).
 Additionally `bignumber.js` should be used wherever any amount is being handled.

 ## Fit for production?
 - For this to be production-ready, lots of pieces are missing.
 For example, a testing framework should be setup and put in the CI/CD pipeline.